A Dwarf is a magical creature that is associated with age and wisdom. Their pictures almost always are with beards.

 The more modern image is short in height and somewhat ugly.
 The remnants of the original dwarf formed by later fairy tales and folklore (see English folklore, German folklore, and Dutch folklore).

 Dwarves are generally described as being about 3 to 4 feet tall, big-headed, and bearded.
-Some dwarves of mythology and fairy tales include:Rumpelstiltskin, the dwarves from Snow White, Dvalin, Lit, Fjalar and Galar, Alvis, Eitri, Brokkr, Hreidmar, Alfrik, Berling, Grer, Fafnir, Otr, Regin (rarely given as Mimir), Andvari (or Alberich).
+Some from mythology and fairy tales include:Rumpelstiltskin, the dwarves from Snow White, Dvalin, Lit, Fjalar and Galar, Alvis, Eitri, Brokkr, Hreidmar, Alfrik, Berling, Grer, Fafnir, Otr, Regin (rarely given as Mimir), Andvari (or Alberich).

 They were similar to others from the 'Vættir' family, such as elves.
 As their mythology evolved, the most notable changes have had them become more comical and more mysterious.
 They adopted the modern image of short height and ugliness.
 Their associations with the underground became more predominant.